-- (a) A competition is deemed to begin when a call for entry registration is officially issued by the competition organisers. - (b) The official conclusion of a competition is 20 minutes following the completion of the last competition event.
+- A. A competition is deemed to begin when a call for entry registration is officially issued by the competition organisers. - B. The official conclusion of a competition is 20minutes following the completion of the last competition event.
 However, issues under protest, appeal or disciplinary review shall continue to final resolution which shall be deemed to fall within the official competition time.

-2.7 LUCK OF PREVAILING CONDITIONS
+7. PREVAILING CONDITIONS

-- (a) Competitors acknowledge and accept that open water competitions can be affected by environmental conditions beyond the control of organisers (e.g., water or beach conditions, or inclement weather) and that competitors are subject to luck of the prevailing conditions. - (b) No protest or appeal will be entertained when an incident is caused by the prevailing conditions.
+A. Competitors acknowledge and accept that open water competitions can be affected by environmental conditions beyond the control of organisers (e.g., water or beach conditions, or inclement weather) and that competitors are subject to luck of the prevailing conditions.

+B. No protest or appeal will be entertained when an incident is caused by the prevailing conditions.
 The Chief Referee and/or relevant official(s) have absolute discretion in determining whether an incident has been caused by the luck of the prevailing conditions.

-2.8 VIDEO RECORDING DEVICES
+8. VIDEO RECORDING DEVICES

-2.8.1 Mounted on craft
+A. Mounted on craft

-Video cameras may be mounted on boards, surf skis, surf boats and inflatable rescue craft (IRB) as long as such devices conform to the requirements specified in Section 8, Facility and Equipment Standards and Scrutineering Procedures
+Video cameras may be mounted on boards, surf skis, surf boats and inflatable rescue craft (IRB) as long as such devices conform to the requirements specified in Section 8, Facility and Equipment Standards and Scrutineering Procedures.

-2.8.2 Attached to competitors
+B. Attached to competitors